RBAC vs ABAC: Which Access Control Model Fits Your Organization?

 Key Takeaways

-• RBAC is role-focused and supports traditional organizations with their role and responsibilities.
+• RBAC is role-focused and well-suited for organizations with clearly defined roles and responsibilities.

-• ABAC allows for the adaptability and real-time access decision based on attributes such as location, time, or device.
+• ABAC enables dynamic, real-time access decisions based on attributes such as location, time, and device context.

-• Hybrid access management models that include RBAC and ABAC provide the dexterity needed to accommodate sellers in modern and dynamic environments.
+• Hybrid access management models that combine RBAC and ABAC provide the flexibility required in modern, dynamic enterprise environments.

 • The best model for your access management requirements is based on organizational scale, compliance requirements, and infrastructure complexity.